blukatdevelopment/UnchainedWorldsOld/gm_tools/magic_items.md

 ### Power fist (Uncommon)
 Unarmed attacks deal 1d4 damage when wearing this.
 The power fist is considered light.
-The power fist can be charged by consuming two hit dice.
+The power fist can be charged by consuming two stamina dice.
 When attacking, the fist can expend it's charge to deal an additional 2d10 bludgeoning damage on a hit.

 ### Death's Bane (Very Rare)
 A magical +1 sword.